 Have you ever been in a situation where you have to “prepare” yourself to meet with someone?
 You know the conversation will not be pleasant or you will have a two-hour complaining session.
 If we want to have meaningful relationships, then we can start by giving people meaningful attention.
 Life is not all about problems or about fixing things, sometimes we just need to be able to laugh, talk about nonsense, have an intelligent conversation, or simply hang out and do something.
 “Oh but my husband is the only person I tell my problems to” If this has come out of your mouth, then seeking counseling will be an excellent choice at this time.
 Don’t get me wrong, I don’t believe that you shouldn’t talk to your loved ones about your problems, I just think this shouldn’t be the only topic of conversation.
 Here are a few rules to follow on this:

 Don’t talk about problems when you’re hungry.

 Conclude one topic then move on to the next.

 Do not let your conversation be all about you.

 Make time for fun talk

 We have to make time to enjoy our relationships.
-As we discussed in the previous parts of this series, we have to make time out of our busy schedule to connect the people that we care about.
-This may take a change in your routine, but will be definitely worth it.
-If we are able to enjoy our free time through meaningful hobbies, then share our experiences with the people we love, we will be one step closer to being happy.
+As we discussed in the previous parts of this series, we have to make time out of our busy schedule to connect with the people that we care about.
+This may take a change in your routine but will be worth it.
+If we can enjoy our free time through meaningful hobbies, then share our experiences with the people we love, we will be one step closer to being happy.
 Every person we connect to will have an impact on us; therefore, we must choose carefully who influences us.